ls1intum/Artemis/docs/user/lti.rst

 Retrieve LTI 1.3 Launch URL from Artemis
 """""""""""""""""""""""""""""""""""""""""""""

 #.
-As an instructor navigate to the |course-management| to view all your courses.
+As an instructor, navigate to the |course-management| to view all your courses.
 #.
-From the list of available courses, select the one online course containing the exercise you would like to link to the platform.
+Select the one online course containing the exercise you would like to link to the platform from the list of available courses.
 #.
-Once inside the course settings, select *LTI Configuration* tab.
+Once inside the course settings, select the *LTI Configuration* tab.
 #.
 Inside the LTI Configuration, locate and click on the Exercises tab.
 This tab lists all the exercises available for the course.
 #.
 For each exercise listed, there is an associated LTI 1.3 Launch URL.
 This URL is crucial for linking the exercise.
 Find the exercise you wish to link and copy its LTI 1.3 Launch URL.